appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 ## Running your build on Linux

-> AppVeyor for Linux is currently in private beta.
-Both paid and free AppVeyor accounts are entitled to participate in the beta.
-Please [contact us by email](mailto:team@appveyor.com) or [post a message on forums](https://help.appveyor.com) to enable Linux image for your account.

-During the beta we provide a single build image called `ubuntu` with **Ubuntu Server 16.04.4 LTS** installed.
-In the section below you can find a full list of software pre-installed on the image.

-> Once AppVeyor for Linux is generally available the configuration of build worker VMs can change.

 To run your build on `ubuntu` image either add the following line to your `appveyor.yml`:

     image: ubuntu